-When we are at close distance and we are in the middle of a quarrel that is likely to degenerate into a clash, managing our safety becomes very difficult (especially if we are not skilled fighters).
+- We are at close distance and managing our safety is becoming incrementally difficult (especially if we are not skilled fighters)

 We must at the same time: